Our office is serving students remotely.Remote Student Conduct Meetings

 The meeting is set... now what?

-When you come to meet with the conduct officer, you will have an opportunity to write down the details of the incident that occurred from your perspective.
-The conduct officer will meet with you and spend some time getting to know you as a person, and student.
+When you come to meet with the conduct officer, you will have an opportunity to discuss the details of the incident that occurred from your perspective.
+The conduct officer will meet with you and spend some time getting to know you as a person and student.
 The conduct officer may want to know your goals and your purpose for being at the university.
-He or she may ask about your wellbeing, as well as your involvement both on and off campus before discussing the incident.
+They may ask about your wellbeing, as well as your involvement both on- and off-campus before discussing the incident.

 After you have shared your perspective, the conduct officer will make a decision based on a preponderance of evidence—is it more likely than not that you are responsible for a violation?
-If you are found responsible, the conduct officer will type up an administrative disposition which you will be asked to sign and return within 3 school days.
+If you are found responsible, the conduct officer will send an administrative disposition via email (your huskers.unl.edu account) which you will be asked to complete electronically and return within 3 school days.
 Failure to return the signed disposition may result in the assumption that the disposition has been declined and will be referred to the University Conduct Board or a subordinate conduct board as provided in Article IV 4.3.

 What is the administrative disposition?

 This document lists the Student Code of Conduct violations that the student has been found responsible for, along with the steps needed to fulfill any sanctions (requirements) in order to close your case.
-You can sign the disposition and agree to the sanction(s) set forth by the conduct officer, or you can decline the proposed sanctions.
+You can accept the disposition and agree to the sanction(s) set forth by the conduct officer, or you can choose to not accept the disposition.
+When choosing to not accept the administrative disposition, the case is referred to the University Conduct Board.

 What if I decline the administrative disposition?